 Focus on satiety not a feeling of fullness.
 But if you do decide you can’t resist a second helping focus on a favorite serving that doesn’t take up more than 1/2 the plate diameter.
 And no piling food on the plate.
 Focus on 50% less than what you’d normally put on the plate for 1st’s and 2nd’s.

-Tip#6 – Never!
-I repeat Never!
-Eat dessert after you’ve eaten your meal.
+Tip#6 – Never eat dessert after you’ve eaten the main meal.

 This can set you up for failure early on into the New Year.
-Simply by continuing to eat these foods addicts some to a similar eating pattern for months.
-And thereafter another 10 pounds can be added quickly.
+Simply by continuing to eat these foods addicts some to them with similar eating patterns for months.
+In this case another 10 pounds can be added quickly.

 This is very important!
 When you consume excess calories on “any day,” you will need to mobilize the body to remove the unspent fat fuel.
-I highly recommend a daily walking program, or other Low-Impact aerobic activity at least 30 minutes daily.
+I highly recommend at a minimum… a daily walking program, or other aerobic activity at least 30 minutes a day.

-Have a wonderful Holiday season with family and friends and don’t let your food fears and weight loss plans prevent a great meal experience with loved ones.
+Have a wonderful Holiday season with family and friends and don’t let your food fears and weight loss program prevent a great meal experience with loved ones.